OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## Remediation

-Ideally use HTTPS for the whole web site and redirect any HTTP to HTTPS.
+Ideally use HTTPS for the whole web site, use [HSTS](https://tools.ietf.org/html/rfc6797), and redirect any HTTP to HTTPS.
 The site gains the following benefits from using HTTPS for all its features:

 * It prevents attackers from modifying interactions with the web server (including placing JavaScript malware through a [compromised router](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/over-200-000-mikrotik-routers-compromised-in-cryptojacking-campaign)).
 * It avoids losing customers to insecure site warnings.
 New browsers [mark HTTP based web sites as insecure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/).